headstar/burro/README.md

 # burro
-Work queue for batching operations
+Java library to support batching of operations